How to clean mould and fungi safely.

 - Level of ground outside is above interior floor level

-If your home has some or all of these features it does not necessarily mean you have a leaky home, but it is worth getting it checked.
+If your home has some or all of these features it does not necessarily mean you have a leaky home, but it does highlight areas to be aware of.

 Decks, balconies and balustrades – Find out more about the risks and warning signs.